simoneau/simoneau.github.com/resume.md

 - 2007: Presented  the first internal talk about Amazon’s EC2, now an important part of the [MATLAB Online](http://www.mathworks.com/products/matlab-online/) infrastructure.
 - 2007: Created the official [MATLAB Facebook](https://www.facebook.com/MATLAB) page.
 Served as administrator until 2009, when its ownership transferred to Marketing.
 - 2004: Began role as [liaison](https://en.wikipedia.org/wiki/User:Simoneau) to the Wikipedia community and developed internal policies toward employee contributions.
+- 2001: Implemented and evangelized the use of an internal Wiki, first based on a simple Perl code base and later converted to use MediaWiki.
+Transferred maintenance of the app to the intranet team several years later.
+About half of all employees still make edits each month, even though SharePoint is now the recommended solution.
 - 1999: Created a nightly report of employees ranked by tenure.
 Your spot on this list has become known across the company as your Simoneau Number.

 ### University of Massachusetts Amherst (1992-1997)